 The issues that hamper regular Limit Omaha are precisely what make Double Board Omaha great.

 It’s almost as if the first person who created this game decided while playing Limit Omaha, “welp, since we’re going to play a high variance game that people aren’t going to fold much in, the hell with it; let’s spread a second board, and crank that variance up to 11!”

 Somehow it worked, and it’s amazing.

 Following the preflop betting, the dealer will spread two flops (followed by a round of betting), two turns (followed by a round of betting), and finally two rivers (followed by a final round of betting).

-We’re not going to lie to you and give you any tips or some wise strategy for playing this game.
-We’re sure there is one, but we don’t know it, and we’re just fine with that.
+We’re not going to lie to you and give you any tips or poker strategy for playing this game.
+We’re sure they exist, but we don’t know it, and we’re just fine with that.

 There will be plenty of other games in the mix that you may know better and can invoke strategy in.

 Take the opportunity to go crazy and have some fun when this game gets called.
 Use your best poker instincts, and if that fails, make sure you have a beverage in front of you.